macg33zr/batScripts/README.md

 - If creating a new environment, choose Python and the latest version
 - In the Anaconda Environment, install Jupyter Lab (it may be installed by default)
 - I use VSCode (Visual Studio Code - free from Microsoft) for editing, so install that too if wanted
-- Then you need to install varioys Python packages - see below.
+- Then you need to install various Anaconda and Python packages - see below.
 - To run a script, launch Jupyter Lab in Anaconda.
 It will fire up in the web browser
 - In Jupyter, browse to one of the ".ipynb" scripts and run
 - If the scripts fail, it is probably due to missing Python packages - see below